 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Tuesday morning, Wednesday afternoon and evening, Thursday morning
+Monday morning, Tuesday morning, Wednesday morning and afternoon, Thursday morning and Friday morning.